 Hawaiian Heirloom Jewelry

-Unique, timeless, and traditional; Hawaiian Heirloom Jewelry is exclusively “Hawaiian” in design, yet reflects its origins that began in England over a century ago.
+Hawaiian Heirloom Jewelry is exclusively Hawaiian in design, yet its origins began in England over a century ago.

 In 1887, in celebration of her Golden Jubilee commemorating her fifty-year reign, Queen Victoria presented Hawaii’s Princess Lili’uokalani with a solid gold bracelet.
 According to English fashion, her name was engraved in old English lettering and enameled in black.
 The bracelet became one of Lili’uokalani’s most treasured pieces.